 You can already tell from the ingredients, but this soup is packed full of flavors and texture.
 From the tender, savory beef, crunchy vegetables to the robust red wine broth, everything works in great harmony with one another.
 You can hardly even tell that the main ingredient is leftovers.

-Rich and heart-warming, this chili is one of the best ways to take full advantage of your leftover prime rib.
+Rich and heart-warming, this chili is one of the best ways to bring your leftover rib to life.
 Slice the meat into small cubes and cook it to a flavorful perfection with green chiles, various veggies, and seasonings.
 This is what homemade dishes are all about.

 There is great flexibility with this recipe.
 You can make it using a crockpot, slow-cooker, or even in the oven.
-It also works for a handful of other leftovers, like roast beef, steak, ground beef, or ground turkey.
+The recipe works with leftover roast beef, steak, ground beef, or ground turkey.
 Anything that you haven’t used from your holiday dinner can be reinvented entirely.

 A simple one-pot prime rib chili recipe to make on cold days.
 You can see this video to know more:

-A hot and steamy pot of stew is always welcomed, especially during the cold season.
-You will need to be patient because this stew takes time to cook, but that’s why it is so flavorful.
-All the ingredients are given hours to simmer and blend into one another, creating a perfectly hearty dish.
+A hot and steamy pot of stew is always a welcomed dinner during winter.
+However, you need to be patient because this stew takes time to cook, hence its flavorful taste.
+All ingredients are given hours to simmer and blend into one another, creating a perfectly hearty dish.

 This stew will be enough to feed the whole family.
 It’s filled with so many vegetables like carrots, onions, celery, potatoes, and fresh herbs for an aromatic note.
 Combining with the darkly sweet red wine and the tender prime rib, everyone will be clearing up their bowls in no time.